rachitj/Housing-Prices-Prediction/README.md

 The objective of this project is to predict the housing prices for the test set.
 As this is a competition, the goal is also to achieve higher acuracy and thus obtaining a good rank.

 # Steps
+1. Make necessary changes in code for Google Colab usage
-1. Import the training and test dataset
+2. Import the training and test dataset
-2.
+3. Merge the test and training datasets
+4. Perform Feature Engineering
+5. Expolre and analyze data and outliers
+6. Outliers Treatment
+7. Machine Learning Model Building :
+   a.
+Cross-Validation
+   b.
+Hyper-parameter Tuning
+   c.
+Linear Regressions
+   c.
+SVM
+   d.
+Decion Tree Regressor
+   e.
+Random Forest Regressor
+8. Deep Learning : Building ANN
+9. Choose the best model